Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 A puppy jumping up aggravates and even terrorizes people.
 His paws muddy slacks; her claws snag pantyhose.
 Being tackled by a dog is an unpleasant, dangerous surprise.
 It’s also rude behavior that should not be allowed in polite human/canine society.

 Puppy training goes beyond potty training.
-With our Bravo-Dawg weighing over 120 pounds, jumping up becomes a safety issue.
-Shadow-Pup at only 25 pounds still causes plenty of aggravation.
-Teach limits early–but even adult dogs can be taught not to jump up.
+With our Bravo-Dawg weighing over 120 pounds, jumping up became a safety issue.
+Shadow-Pup at only 50 pounds still causes plenty of aggravation.
+Teach limits early–but even hard case adult dogs can be taught not to jump up.
 You can learn more about puppy must-knows in my book Complete Puppy Care.

 Bravo with Dr. Clay Morris, even then he wanted to jump up.